 Getting to Know Fresno Agro Forestry and Eco Tourist:

 The campsite is located in Sitio Maysawa Brgy.
 Cuyambay/Laiban, Tanay, Rizal just few meters away from the entrance gate of Treasure Mountain.
-The difference is that, Fresno is on a higher location which means a better picturesque view and since the place is new, there are lesser crowd here for you to enjoy the sight.
+The difference is that, Fresno is on a higher location which means a better chance of getting a nicer view.
+The place is new as well so there are lesser crowd here for you to enjoy the sight.
 One of its major attraction is the house built for the TV show “Ang Probinsyano” starring Mr. Coco Martin, the place was made as a shooting area for few months before it finally opened to the public.

 Mt.
 Kulis, Sambong Peak and Noah’s Ark:

 When we contacted the campsite through their official facebook page, we were given options where to pitch our tent for our overnight stay.
 First option is on Mt.
 Kulis where “Bahay ni Kardo” is located and where most of the campers spend the night.
 Second option is in Sambong Peak which is the peak next to Mt.
 Kulis or third option is on Noah’s Ark which is our main purpose of visiting.
 We heard and read about that as early as 5am there are already a long line of people wishing to ride the arc and take pictures on it.
 So we decided to take the third option so we could be the first in line to ride the arc and as recommended, this vantage point has the higher chance of seeing the Sea of Clouds.